A 24/7 licensed-RN nurse triage line

 Regulation-driven by design.

-When a buyer is required by statute or accreditation to have a 24/7 nurse line, the line has to actually triage and document it.
+When a buyer is required by statute or accreditation to have a 24/7 nurse line, the line has to triage and document it.
 TULQ is built to demonstrate compliance, not just answer the phone.

 HRSA Ch.
 7 · 42 CFR 418.100 · 42 CFR 485 F